Maquia: When the Promised Flower Blooms: Plot

-As more time passes, Maquia and Ariel move to the iron-forge city of Dorail, where Maquia works as a restaurant waitress.
+Seven years later, Maquia and Ariel move to the iron-forge city of Dorail, where Maquia works as a restaurant waitress.
 Ariel grows to be a teenage forge worker.
 He becomes alienated from Maquia by the ever-decreasing difference in their apparent ages.
 Meanwhile, Leilia, still in the palace, is a prisoner of the royals.
-She has been cast aside because her daughter Medmel shows no signs of being an Iorph.
+She has been cast aside because her daughter, Medmel, shows no signs of having Iorph longevity.
 She has not been able to meet Medmel ever since her birth, leaving her in despair.
 One day, Ariel and Maquia happen to meet Lang, now a soldier in Mezarte's army.
 Their meeting pushes Ariel and Maquia farther apart, allowing Ariel to join the army of Mezarte.
 Moments after he leaves, Maquia is kidnapped by Krim.

-Approximately ten years later, Ariel has returned to the capital and married Dita, a girl he knew in Helm.
-She is pregnant with their first child.
+Seven years later, Ariel has returned to the capital and married a girl he knew in Helm named Dita, and she is pregnant with their first child.
 Meanwhile, Krim has gathered the support of the surrounding nations to invade and overthrow Mezarte.
 He takes a still-captive Maquia with him, trying to reach the palace in the battle.
 They are separated in a forest outside the capital, and after a brief encounter with Ariel, Maquia goes to the town and finds Dita in labor.
 She helps deliver the baby, while Ariel continues to fight and is wounded in the battle.
-Maquia finds Ariel and they share a heartfelt conversation before she offers him an emotional goodbye, and then she heads to the palace.
-Elsewhere, after finally finding Leilia in the palace and being rejected in favor of Medmel, Krim tries to kill both her and himself, but Krim is ambushed and killed by the chief of the guards.
-As the battle ends with Mezarte's loss, Ariel returns home and meets his newborn daughter.
-Maquia takes the last living Renato and flies away with Leilia, who manages to reunite briefly with Medmel before departing.
+Maquia finds Ariel and they share a heartfelt conversation before she offers him an emotional goodbye.
+Maquia heads to the palace.
+Elsewhere, after finally finding Leilia in the palace and being rejected in favor of Medmel, Krim tries to commit double suicide, but Krim is ambushed and killed by the chief guard.
+As the battle ends with Mezarte's defeat, Ariel returns home and meets his newborn daughter, Millia.
+Maquia takes the last living Renato and flies away with Leilia, who manages to reunite briefly with Medmel before leaving her behind.

-Many years later, Maquia returns to the village of Helm once again with the half-Iorph merchant, finding Ariel as an old man on his deathbed, and holds his hand as he dies.
-Leaving their home, she shoulders the pain of her loss, crying as she remembers the moments of her life she spent with him.
-Maquia rejoins the merchant and continues on the road, remarking to herself, despite the profound pain of loss, that loving her son brought her happiness.
+Forty years later, Maquia returns to the village of Helm once again with the half-Iorph merchant.
+There she encounters Ariel's granddaughter and daughter on the way to his home.
+Finding Ariel as an old man on his deathbed, she holds his hand and shares some parting words during his final moments.
+Leaving their home, she shoulders the pain of her loss, breaking her promise and crying as she remembers the moments of her life she spent with him.
+Maquia rejoins the merchant and continues on the road, remarking to herself that despite the profound pain of loss, loving her son brought her happiness.

-A post-credit image shows the Iorph village being reinhabited once again by the surviving Iorph and their descendants, along with the last Renato.
+A post-credit image shows the Iorph village being reinhabited once again by the surviving Iorph and their descendants, along with Maquia and the last Renato.